atoosa-r/atoosa-r/README.md

 Some fun facts about me: I love coffee (usually alongside something sweet), hikes, yoga, and volunteering.

-Below is an example of my impressive modelling skills via a little Python function to predict the likelihood of me getting a sweet treat with each additional coffee cup:
+Below is an example of my impressive modeling skills demonstrated through a fun Python function that predicts the likelihood of me getting a sweet treat with each additional cup of coffee:

 ```python
 import numpy as np